Maximal Achievable Service Rates of Codes and Connections to Combinatorial Designs: Majority-logic Decoding

 In our example, the four chosen parity checks correspond to index sets $\mathcal{I}_1 = \{1, 12, 13\}$, $\mathcal{I}_2 = \{1, 2, 3\}$, $\mathcal{I}_3 = \{1, 4, 14\}$, and $\mathcal{I}_4 = \{1, 7, 15\}$.
 We have $J=4$, and these sets are orthogonal on $\mathcal{O} = \{1\}$ since $\mathcal{I}_i \cap \mathcal{I}_j = \{1\}$ for $i \neq j$.

-Orthogonal check sums are central to MLD, as captured by the following result: \begin{proposition}[see e.g., {\cite[Ch.~13]{Coding:books/MacWilliamsS77}}] If there are $J$ parity checks orthogonal on every coordinate, the code can correct $\lfloor J/2 \rfloor$ or fewer errors using one-step MLD. \end{proposition}
+Orthogonal check sums are central to MLD, as captured by the following result. \begin{proposition}[see e.g., {\cite[Ch.~13]{Coding:books/MacWilliamsS77}}] If there are $J$ parity checks orthogonal on every coordinate, the code can correct $\lfloor J/2 \rfloor$ or fewer errors using one-step MLD. \end{proposition} \textit{Beyond the guaranteed bound.} MLD can often succeeds even when more than $\lfloor J/2 \rfloor$ errors occur~\cite{Coding:books/MacWilliamsS77}.
+For instance, if exactly four bits $y_2$, $y_3$, $y_4$, $y_{14}$ are flipped, all the parity-check votes for $a_4$ remain correct.

 \begin{remark} Note that if $J$ parity checks are \emph{orthogonal} on a set $\mathcal{O}$, then any subset of size $s \le J$ is also orthogonal on $\mathcal{O}$.
 However, Proposition~\ref{prop:MJDecoding} shows that error-correction capability improves with a larger number of orthogonal checks.
 Thus, for a given coordinate, the key quantity governing MLD is the maximum number~$J$ of parity checks orthogonal on that coordinate.
-Throughout this paper, any reference to parity checks orthogonal to a coordinate implicitly refers to a \emph{maximal} such set--i.e., one of largest possible size. \end{remark}
+Throughout this paper, any reference to parity checks orthogonal to a coordinate implicitly refers to a \emph{maximal} such set--i.e., one of the largest possible size. \end{remark}